Mega Genius® Intelligence Briefing :

 Three days later, Amelia saw Annie again near The Ten Bells.
 Annie told Amelia that she felt quite ill, but knew that she would have to pull herself together and get some money or she would have no bed for the night.

-Just a block north of The Ten Bells, about four hours later, in the backyard at 29 Hanbury Street, all hell would break loose.
+Just a block north of The Ten Bells, about four hours later, in the backyard at 29 Hanbury Street, all hell was about to break loose.

 The house at 29 Hanbury Street had been built for Spitalfields weavers, thousands of whom were Protestants, called Huguenots, who had been persecuted in France.
 They had sought refuge in England, particularly Spitalfields, from 1670 to 1710.
-Incidentally, the interior of The Ten Bells nearby was graced with a splendid ceramic mural, some 25 feet square, of a weaver displaying her fabrics a century before.
+Incidentally, the interior of The Ten Bells nearby was graced with a splendid, ceramic, 25-square-foot mural of a weaver displaying her fabrics a century before.
 It was titled, Spitalfields in ye Olden Time: Visiting a Weaver’s shop.
 Later, the weavers’ house at 29 Hanbury Street had been converted into dwellings for the poor.
 By 1888, the domicile had seen better days.

 Behind the house was a backyard, about 12 feet by 15 feet, enclosed by a fence about five and a half feet high.
 Aside from entering through the front door, passing through the residents’ house, and then exiting through the backdoor, the only access to the backyard was through a “side door.”
-It was along the street and to the immediate right of the front door, and led through a narrow 25-foot passage along the right side of the house and into the backyard.
+It was along the street and to the immediate left of the front door and led through a narrow 25-foot passage along the left side of the house and into the backyard.

 At about 4:50 a.m.
 John Richardson, the son of the woman who sold packing cases, stopped by No. 29 on his way to work at Old Spitalfields Market.
 He merely wanted to ensure that things were secure in his mother’s backyard, as he customarily did.
 No one was in the backyard at that time and he saw nothing unusual.
 Then he hurried on his way.
 Old Spitalfields Market, only a block away, was about to open for business at 5:00 a.m.

 Just before 5:30 a.m., a few minutes after sunrise, Mrs. Elizabeth Long walked along Hanbury Street.
 She was on her way to Old Spitalfields Market, too.
-As she drew near No. 29, she saw Annie Chapman, who was facing her on the sidewalk, talking with a man whose back was toward her.
-About all that Mrs. Long noticed as she approached him from behind was that he was about five feet seven inches tall, dark complexioned, and had a respectable appearance.
-She thought he was dressed in a dark colored coat.
+As she drew near No. 29, she saw Annie Chapman, who was facing her on the sidewalk, talking with a man whose back was toward Mrs. Long.
+About all that Mrs. Long noticed as she approached him from behind was that he was about five feet seven inches tall, dark-complexioned, and had a respectable appearance.
+She thought he was dressed in a dark-colored coat.
 In addition, he wore a brown deerstalker, similar to the hat with visors at the front and back worn by Sherlock Holmes.
 As Mrs. Long passed them, she heard the man ask, “Will you?”

 Annie replied “Yes.”
 Mrs. Long paid no attention and continued along the sidewalk toward Old Spitalfields Market.